 These factors are included in the model by region and type of gas and represent several dozen actual model parameters.
 ICF's database contains base year cost for wells, platforms, operations and maintenance, and other relevant cost items.
-Table 8-4 shows the ICF's United States and Canada dry gas production by source and run year for EPA Platform v6.
+Table 8-3 shows the ICF's United States and Canada dry gas production by source and run year for EPA 2023 Reference Case.